psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

 Two-way Sync via ``unison``
 ---------------------------
 The most sophisticated tool is ``unison``.
-It performs a two-way sync, watching for modifications on both Medusa 8and8 the remote machine.
-It syncs files both ways (notifying the users about potential conflicts). ``Unison`` requires some setup, but it is very useful if an analysis folder needs to be kept in sync on two machines for more than a few days.
+It performs a two-way sync, watching for modifications on both Medusa *and* the remote machine.
+It syncs files both ways (notifying the user about potential conflicts). ``Unison`` requires some setup, but it is very useful if an analysis folder needs to be kept in sync on two machines for more than a few days.
 As always, the `Unison manual`_ is a great place to start.